-We have gathered a few Answers and Questions regarding USSSA bat below.
-If you have any confused about this type bat then we hope you will have the information you need in this article.
+We have gathered a few Answers and Questions regarding USSSA bats below.
+If you are confused about this type of bat, then we hope this article will answer your questions.

 #1.
 What ages use USSSA bats?

 USSSA stands for United States Specialty Sports Association.
 USSSA baseball bats are bats that come with a 1.15BPF certification.
 These bats are typically geared at younger player and they meet a rigorous standard of performance so that they are safe enough for use.

 Generally, USSSA bats are separated into two categories based on the age groups of the players.
 These include 14U, also called 14 and Under, and 15 and Above.

 The USSSA stipulations for these two separate age groups are somewhat different, so it is important to discern which category applies to a given player.
 Within the 14 and Under category, USSSA also differentiates between two types of bats – big barrel bats and small barrel bats.

 #2.
 How much length to weight (Drop) in USSSA bats?

 As a general rule of thumb, most USSSA bats are required to have a length to weight ratio of less than 5.
 In other words, the weight drop of the USSSA drop can be -5 or less.

 Typically, the 13/14U USSSA bats have a weight drop of either -3 or -5.
 15U bats usually come with a weight drop of -5.
 They can similarly have a lower weight drop, but it is standard for most 15U bats to come in a weight-to-length ratio of -5.
 So, for instance, if a bat has a length of 30 inches, its weight must be 25 ounces or higher.

 An exception to this limitation is the USSSA bats for younger players.
 Players who are ten years old or under usually wield a USSSA bat with a -10 weight drop.
 Similarly, players who are aged 12 years and under often wield a drop 8 USSSA bat.